cppshizoidS/Python/README.md

 Dino is the folder with simple AI Dino game

 ----------------------------------------------------------------------------
-Used technologies: Tkinter, PyQT5, PyGame, Requests, Telebot, SkitLearn, Neat
+Used technologies: Tkinter, PyQT5, PyGame, Requests, Telebot, NumPy SkitLearn, Neat